Odds Bodkin

 Odds Bodkin (born February 14, 1953) is the pseudonym of an American storyteller, musician, and author who has published a number of spoken and/or musical interpretations of traditional tales, as well as a number of original tales and children's books.
 "Little Proto's T-Rex Adventure" was awarded the Parents' Choice Gold Award.
 Odds and his family live in Bradford, New Hampshire.

 Bodkin tours both nationally and internationally, appearing at storytelling festivals, schools, universities, theaters and museums.
 He has performed at the White House and the National Storytelling Festival.

-Recent Bodkin projects include The Vanishers: The App that Brings Objects to Life, a story-based Alternative Reality Game (ARG) for museums and outdoor places, and Young Hercules: The Legendary Bully, an empathy-awareness program for middle, high school and college students.
+Bodkin projects include The Vanishers: The App that Brings Objects to Life, a story-based Alternative Reality Game (ARG) for museums and outdoor places, and Young Hercules: The Legendary Bully, an empathy-awareness program for middle, high school and college students.

 Under the pseudonym "McKenzie Bodkin", Bodkin's original epic poem The Water Mage's Daughter: A Novel of Love, Magic and War in Verse was published as an ebook by Telemachus Press in 2013.
 Written in iambic tetrameter, the 13,000-line high fantasy novel features hidden verse games and mathematical structures.